uswds/uswds-site/_components/accordion/accordion-checklist.md

 ---
 permalink: /components/accordion/checklist/
 layout: styleguide
-title: Accordion accessibility testing guide
+title: "[New USWDS accessibility page prototype]"
 category: Components
 lead: Learn how USWDS tests for accessibility and how you should test for accessibility, too.
 subnav: